 Participants in this workshop will learn methods for assessing learning requirements and designing creative e-Learning interactions outside of any specific toolset.
 You'll learn what learning and performance objectives are, so you can think about designing e-Learning interactions that engage students at the most critical level (their learning needs).
 You'll learn to evaluate content and apply a tried-and-tested methodology for converting content into e-Learning interactions.

-In this workshop, you will learn: Audience: Novice to intermediate e-Learning designers and developers.
+Audience: Novice to intermediate e-Learning designers and developers.

 Participant technology requirements: You may bring a laptop if you chose.